Primary Care Opportunities

 Background

 The UConn Health categorical Internal Medicine Residency Program is dedicated to the highest level of medical education for our residents who represent the future of internal medicine.
 Internal medicine itself is a broad subject and many residents choose to specialize by completing subspecialty fellowship training.
 Other residents may choose to practice primary care or even primary care with a specific concentration in one area of Internal Medicine.
-To meet the needs of our residents, we have developed several tracks for residents planning to have a primary care focus.
+To meet the needs of our residents, we have developed a dedicated track for residents planning to have a primary care focus as well as an office based experience for those residents not in the primary care track, but who are interested in exploring primary care as a possible career.
 The residents in these unique programs will integrate fully with their categorical colleagues.

 Beyond Your Continuity Clinic…